 Maybe it is because those silky layers of mocha are the perfect light dessert to be served with a cup of coffee or cocoa bombs on a cold night.

-What I do know is that the brownie base almost makes it into a luxurious brownie sundae, but it is also similar to a pudding pie and even more topped with whipped cream making is a cream pie.
+What I do know is that the brownie base almost makes it into a luxurious brownie sundae, but it is also similar to a pudding pie, sugar cream pie or custard pie and even more topped with whipped cream making is a cream pie.
 This pie might actually have a pretty serious identity crisis.

 Why This Cream Pie Is Different